publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch58/schIV/m__us_usc_t22_s4851.md

     (b) __Notification to authorizing Committees of requests for appropriations__

-        In any fiscal year, whenever the Secretary of State submits to the Congress a request for appropriations to carry out the program described in subsection (a) of this section, the Secretary shall notify the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate of such request, together with a justification of each item listed in such request.
+        In any fiscal year, whenever the Secretary of State submits to the Congress a request for appropriations to carry out the program described in subsection (a), the Secretary shall notify the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate of such request, together with a justification of each item listed in such request.

     (c) __Repealed.__  __[__  __Pub.
 L. 103–236, title I, § 122(b)__  __][/us/pl/103/236/s122/b]__  __,__  __Apr.
 30, 1994__  __,__  __[__  __108 Stat.
 392__  __][/us/stat/108/392]__